stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 ## Modifications

 The only modification required is to the DIN enclosure.
 This is to provide cooling to the electronics, particularly if the relay is controlling a high current load (~ 10-20A) for long periods (> 2 mins) at a time.
 Holes were drilled on either side of the enclosure to allow air to pass through and across the relay board.
 The choice of perforated walls with small (~ 3 - 5mm diameter) holes allows air to flow through while preventing the risk of users contacting the AC circuit inside the box.
 A miniature axial fan (30mm x 30mm x 7mm, $Q_{max} = 3.7$ CFM) was mounted to the inside of the enclosure with the outlet against the perforated enclosure wall.
 To prevent hot air leaking back into the enclosure at the fan outlet, masking tape (the blue coloured tape in the images) was placed around the fan housing and against the enclosure wall.
 The fan operates in "pull-mode" in this arrangement, drawing in cool external air that heats up and is then expelled from the outlet.
+Two  large Holes were also driled in

 ![Modifications for air cooling](./Images/enclosure-perforations.png)